-Throughout the course students will learn critical thinking and problem-solving skills within a creative environment, enabling them to develop and make prototypes/products that solve real-world problems and consider their own and others' needs, wants, aspirations and values.
+Throughout the course you will learn critical thinking and problem-solving skills within a creative environment, enabling you to develop and make prototypes/products that solve real-world problems and consider your own and others' needs, wants, aspirations and values.

-Product Design focuses on consumer products and applications, their analysis in respect of materials, components, marketability, and the selection and uses in industrial situations.
+Product Design is focused towards consumer products and applications, their analysis in respect of materials, components, marketability, and the selection and uses in industrial and situations.

-Year 12: Students will learn to identify market needs and opportunities for new products, initiate and develop design solutions and make and test prototypes and products.
+Year 12: You will learn to identify market needs and opportunities for new products, initiate and develop design solutions and make and test prototypes and products.

-Year 13: Students will learn to understand and apply processes of iterative design and put this into practice.
+Year 13: You will learn to understand and apply processes of iterative designing and put them into practice.